Rectal Prolapse in Children

 - Hold the rectum on both sides of the anus.
 If you use toilet paper, place your finger in the center of the rectum.
 Gently apply firm, steady pressure on your child's rectum and push it into the anus.
 You may need to apply pressure for several minutes if the bowel is swollen.

 - If you used toilet paper to perform manual reduction, withdraw your finger and leave the toilet paper in place.
-Your child will pass the toilet paper with his next bowel movement.
+Your child will pass the toilet paper with his or her next bowel movement.

 - Inspect your child's anus.
 You should not see the rectum.
 If a prolapse happens again, you can repeat manual reduction.
 You can also hold the rectum in place with gauze and tape across your child's buttocks.
 Before you apply gauze, place a quarter size amount of petroleum jelly on the gauze.
 The petroleum jelly will prevent the gauze from sticking to your child's rectum.
 Remove the gauze as directed by your child's healthcare provider.